mmu-webdesign/Level4-web-term-1/HTML/html02/09-tables-more.md

 ## Tables for visually impaired users

 Let's recap briefly on how we use data tables.
 A table can be a handy tool, for giving us quick access to data and allowing us to look up different values.
-For example, It takes only a short glance at the table below to find out how many rings were sold in Gent last August.
 To understand its information we make visual associations between the data in this table and its column and/or row headers.
 See our **Pooches table** above.

 But what if you cannot make those visual associations?
 How then can you read a table like the above?
 Visually impaired people often use a screenreader that reads out information on web pages to them.
 This is no problem when you're reading plain text but interpreting a table can be quite a challenge for a blind person.
 Nevertheless, with the proper markup we can replace visual associations by programmatic ones.